csc-training/geocomputing/rahti/create_custom_rahti_images.md

 If you need to customize also your favorite docker images, you can learn from these instructions and apply to your dockerfile.
 In that case, note that the Notebooks-images dockerfiles contain different commands that make the output images compatible with Rahti and/or Notebooks backends.
 Make sure that you include those commands in your dockerfile in the correct positions.

+**Note** That you should have a docker environment where you are building and testing your the docker images you create from your dockerfiles.
+See [How to set up a Docker environment](./pouta_docker_factory.md) and [how to test your docker images](./testing_your_container.md).

 ##  Connecting to CSC's Rahti from command line
-IN order to be able to upload images and run them as applications in Rahti, you will need to first get an account from Rahti platform, apply from rahti-support@csc.fi.
+In order to be able to upload images and run them as applications in Rahti, you will need to first get an account from Rahti platform, apply from rahti-support@csc.fi.

 Run the following commands to set up your project name and the Rahti registry as variable (these are used by the notebooks-images scripts).
 ```shell